The nuances of good and bad design culture

 Lack of communication

 In a toxic design culture, communication breaks down.
-Team members may withhold ideas or feedback, leading to misunderstandings and subpar results.
+Team members may withhold ideas or feedback, leading to misunderstandings and poor results.

-When ego takes precedence over collaboration, it signifies a bad design culture.
-Designers who are more focused on self-promotion than teamwork can hinder project success.
+When ego takes precedence over collaboration, it's a sign of bad design culture.
+Designers who focus more on self-promotion than teamwork can hinder project success.

 Neglecting user experience